First aid for all seizures

 - they may feel tired and want to sleep.
 It might be helpful to remind them where they are.

 Sometimes a focal seizure spreads to affect both sides of the brain.
-This is called a secondarily generalised seizure as it starts as a focal seizure and then becomes generalised.
-Some people call these seizures ‘auras’ or ‘warnings’ as it warns them that another seizure may follow.
-When this happens the person will usually have a tonic clonic seizure.
+This is called a focal to bilateral tonic clonic seizure.
+Some people call the focal seizure an ‘aura’ or ‘warning’, as it warns them that a tonic clonic seizure may follow.

-- if the person is aware of a warning, they may need help to get to a safe place before the generalised seizure happens.
+- if you or the person is aware of a warning, they may need help to get to a safe place before the tonic clonic seizure happens.

 - stay with the person and gently guide them away from any danger.

 - reassuring them may be helpful

 - if they are injured, they may need medical help.

 Myoclonic means 'muscle jerk', and these seizures involve jerking of a limb or part of a limb.
 They often happen shortly after waking up, are brief, and can happen in clusters (many happening close together in time).

 - you don't need to do anything to help during the seizure other than make sure that the person has not hurt themselves.